denesbeck/arcade-lab/app/blog/_config/markdown/building-my-home-server-p3.md

 ## ✏️ Planning

 Originally, all my movies and photos were stored on a 1TB HDD, while my documents were kept on a flash drive.
 I also recently bought a brand-new 5TB HDD.
 My plan was to repartition the 1TB HDD: I intended to allocate 100GB for my documents (which were currently on the flash drive), while the rest of the drive would be dedicated to my photos.
 I planned to move all the movies from the 1TB HDD to the 5TB drive.
-During this process, I realized it would be useful to create a backup partition on the 5TB disk, allowing me to back up my photos daily and maintain a maximum of five backups at any given time.
+During this process, I realized it would be useful to create a backup partition on the 5TB disk, allowing me to back up my photos daily and maintain a maximum of three backups at any given time.

 Here's the task list I put together: